- Standard £4.99

 Ever popular, lily-of-the-valley is an excellent groundcover plant for moist, humus-rich areas of the garden, quickly spreading to form a fragrant carpet of pure white, bell-shaped flowers and long, dark green leaves.
 The plant flourishes in sun or partial shade, and the diminutive, bell-like flowers are traditionally an important part of spring wedding bouquets.
-The seeds may cause a mild stomach upset if ingested.

 Garden care: Divide and replant congested colonies in September, applying a generous mulch of composted leaf mould around the base of the plant.

 Beautifully healthy, strong plants which started opening up within days of being planted.
 They were really well packaged and arrived very quickly.
 Loved them so much I bought some more!

 - Your Gardening Experience:

 - Keen but clueless